 The easiest way to install dependencies on Mac OS is to use brew or conda package manager.
 For example, once brew is installed you can do:

 brew install coreutils openmpi cmake brew install --cask xquartz

-Once these packages are installed, you can setup PATH as:
+Once these packages are installed, setup PATH as:

 Install command line tools as

-If desire classical NEURON GUI : from xquartz.org, click “Releases”, click XQuartz-2.8.0_beta3 , and follow instructions.
+If desire classical NEURON GUI : from xquartz.org, click “Releases”, click XQuartz-2.8.0 (or newer version), and follow instructions.
 After installing, logout and log back in.

 If you desire single click button action for X11 when entering a window then execute below command: